Homestays

 Ouch Nary: Homestay owner (G)

 Ouch Nary was born in 1964 in Siem Reap Province.
 She married Kim Sareth in one of Pol Pot regime’s arranged marriages with 10 other couples at the same time.
-In 1984, her family went to a refugee camp along the Khmer-Thai border.
+In 1984, her family went to a refugee camp along the Cambodian-Thai border.
 In the refugee camp her husband worked for ICRC and in his free time repaired radios and televisions.
-In 1991, they moved from the refugee camp to Tbong village in Banteay Chhmar.
-She worked as a housekeeper; her husband continued to repair electronics at their house and he also worked for the Enfants du Mekong Silk Center.
+In 1991, they moved from the refugee camp to Tbong Village in Banteay Chhmar.
+She worked as a housekeeper.
+Her husband continued to repair electronics at their house, and he also worked for the Soieries du Mekong Silk Center.
 In 1997, her oldest daughter married Bieng Sruon and they have their own house only 10m from her house.
-In 2000, her husband died, so she continued to look after her 4 children (all girls) by selling vegetables, kitchen supplies etc. In 2008, she built a new house around the same time that her second daughter got married.
+In 2000, her husband died, so she continued to look after her four children (all girls) by selling vegetables, kitchen supplies etc. In 2008, she built a new house around the same time that her second daughter got married.
 In 2011, she applied to become a CBT homestay member.
-She would like to earn some more income to improve her family’s life and support 2 daughters who are still studying in the Banteay Chhmar High School.
+She would like to earn some more income to improve her family’s life and support two daughters who are still studying at the Banteay Chhmar High School.

-Homestay Details: In Banteay Chhmar Tbong village across from the market and about 250m from the temple.
+Homestay Details: In Tbong Village across from the market and about 250m from the temple moat

 • 3 bedrooms in a traditional house with bed, mattress, mosquito net, cotton sheets, blankets, pillows…

-• Provides clean drinking water, candles, mosquito coils and shampoo
+• Provides drinking water, candles, mosquito coils and shampoo

 • Parking: car, motorcycle, minibus/van